 - (a) General.
 Off-street parking shall be provided through one or more of the following methods: - (1) Ownership.
-Ownership in fee by the owner of the property served by the parking;

-- (2) Easement.
+Ownership in fee by the owner of the property served by the parking; - (2) Easement.
 A permanent and irrevocable easement appurtenant to the property served by the parking; - (3) Lease Agreement.
 A lease agreement;

-The proposed parking spaces are located on the same property served by the parking, therefore this standard is met.
+The parking area is located on the same property as the proposed multi-family use.
+Therefore, this standard is met.